Desno365/Desno365.github.io/minecraft/jukebox-mod/index.md

 ## How to craft and items IDs

-Click a icon under the "**Crafting**" column to display the crafting recipe of that item.
+Click an icon under the "**Crafting**" column to display the crafting recipe of that item.

 | Item                         | ID       | Crafting |
 |:-----------------------------|:--------:|:--------:|